ElloP/HELP-ME-THIS-IS-NOT-A-JOKE-THEY-HAVE-KIDNAPPED-ME/README.md

 This is our project for the course Object oriented programming project (DIT212/TDA367)

 Members and Aliases:
-Klas Ludvigsson: Klas, og
+Klas Ludvigsson: enlitengas, og

-Jesper Persson: Jesper, jesper
+Jesper Persson: FanOfSilence

-Olle Persson: Olle, olle
+Olle Persson: ElloP

-Jacob Torrång: Jacob, kopa
+Jacob Torrång: kopa, mewhhaha

 Controls for game: